 Taper Grinding: The most important element of proper taper grinding is that the electrode must be ground longitudinally (lengthwise).
 Grinding electrode tips crosswise has a negative effect on the stability and formation of the arc at the electrode tip.
 Tungsten electrodes are manufactured with the molecular structure of the grain running lengthwise and thus grinding crosswise is "grinding against the grain."
 More importantly, electrons flow at a greater density on the surface of the electrode.
 If electrodes are ground or polished crosswise, the electrons have to jump across the grinding marks.
 The arc begins before the tip, spreads out, and usually wanders.
 The tungsten electrode becomes overheated and wears out more quickly.
-By grinding longitudinally with the grain, the electrons are led steadily and with less difficulty to the extreme tip of the tungsten electrode.
+By grinding longitudinally with the grain, the electrode.
 The arc starts straight and remains narrow, concentrated, and stable.
 The electrode is subjected to less Thermal shock, and therefore lasts longer.
 Figure 4 provides an example of correct and incorrect grinding.